Rolovg/Plinko-Game/README.md

 # Plinko-Game

-Simple version of Plinko Game created with HTML, CSS and JAVASCRIPT.
+Simple Project based of Plinko Game created with HTML, CSS and JAVASCRIPT.